tobixen/calendar-cli/README.md

 * CLI-interface for creating ical calendar events (working as of version 0.01)
 * CalDAV login (working as of version 0.02)
 * Push calendar item into CalDAV server (working as of version 0.02, but both an URL for the caldav server and an URL for the actual calendar has to be given)
+* Config file with CalDAV connection details (working as of version 0.03)
 * Replace calendar-URL with calendar-path
-* Config file with CalDAV connection details
 * Find default calendar-path
 * Show agenda
 * CLI-interface for creating ical todo events